Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent

-To better simulate real-world development scenarios, the input code format is configured as follows: \begin{itemize} \item For the LLM baselines, the entire class containing the \emph{isolated code} is provided as input.
+To better simulate real-world development scenarios, the input code format is configured as follows: \begin{itemize}[leftmargin=1em] \item For the LLM baselines, the entire class containing the \emph{isolated code} is provided as input.
 The \emph{isolated code}, representing the segment requiring adaptation, is explicitly marked using a pair of control tokens, \emph{$<start>$} and \emph{$<end>$}, to delineate the adaptation region.
-The complete prompt format used for the LLM baselines is available in our public repository~\cite{WIRL}. \item To enhance efficiency, the input to \emph{WIRL} consists solely of the method declaration containing the \emph{isolated code}. \emph{WIRL} is designed to operate with the minimal necessary context and selectively expand the context scope when needed. \item Furthermore, we assume that any code following the \emph{isolated code} is unavailable, reflecting the common top-down coding pattern observed during software development.
+The processed data format and the complete prompt format used for the LLM baselines are available in our public repository~\cite{WIRL}. \item To enhance efficiency, the input to \emph{WIRL} consists solely of the method declaration containing the \emph{isolated code}. \emph{WIRL} is designed to operate with the minimal necessary context and selectively expand the context scope when needed. \item Furthermore, we assume that any code following the \emph{isolated code} is unavailable, reflecting the common top-down coding pattern observed during software development.
 In this scenario, only the code preceding the adaptation region, which within the same method declaration, is accessible as context. \end{itemize} For the sake of clarity, we constrained the LLM baselines to output only the \emph{unresolved elements} along with their corresponding \emph{context elements}.
-To promote self-consistency and mitigate output variability, we set the temperature to 0.
-Furthermore, each evaluated approach was executed five times, and the most frequently generated output was selected as the final result, following the protocol outlined by Chen et al.~\cite{Chen2023Self}.